 158. The project will design and implement a programme to increase public awareness of and support to the PA system, both among the urban population and those living in proximity to protected areas.
+The project will work with the Ministry of Information and Communication, Ministry of Education and Training (MOET), and MARD to ensure wider public awareness on PA issues.
 Indicative activities under this output will include:

-- Design of awareness raising campaigns - Implementation of measures to raise awareness - Assessment of impacts - Design of follow-on measures to address weaknesses in original campaigns and/or to re-enforce successes of original campaigns
+- Design of awareness raising campaigns

+- Implementation of measures to raise awareness

+- Assessment of impacts

+• Design of follow-on measures to address weaknesses in original campaigns and/or to re-enforce successes of original campaigns